aalvinlin/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+    Sessions allow the client and server to communicate that the client has been authenticated.
+Once the server verifies that the client has the proper credentials, it sends the client data in the form of a cookie to be stored.
+The data from the cookie is passed back and forth each time authentication and authorization are required.
+As a result, clients do not need to re-login every time a new page is requested; the server has verifiable info that the client is authorized to view each new page.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+    Bcrypt enables secure password storage by hashing passwords with a salt and re-hashing the hash a certain number of iterations.
+The use of a salt prevents attacks from rainbow tables, so that hackers cannot simply look up what the user has typed in as a password.
+Hashes are also one-way, so knowing the hash does not allow an easy way of finding the original password.
+Consequently, re-hashing the hashes thousands of times or more also makes it so that brute-forcing the password is unrealistically time-intensive.

 - [ ] What does bcrypt do to slow down attackers?

+    Bcrypt uses a salt so that the computed hash cannot be looked up in a rainbow table.
+Even if there is a known hash for the password alone, the addition of the salt generates a completely new hash so that the known hash is useless.
+Bcrypt also re-hashes the computed hashes 2^n times, where n is specified by the user.
+The additional hashing slows down the attackers so that brute-forcing the password takes a large amount of time and computing power.

 - [ ] What are the three parts of the JSON Web Token?

+    The three parts of the JSON web toke are the header, payload, and signature.

+    The header contains information about the type of token and how it is signed.
+This information is used in the last part of the token to verify its authenticity.

+    The payload contains information that the client and server will send back and forth.
+Usernames and IDs are common parts of the payload.

+    The signature is used to verify that the payload is in fact what was sent from the source, that it has not been tampered with.
+If the signature is invalid, then the token should be rejected because the payload contents do not match what was intended to be sent.

 ## Minimum Viable Product